 How Figma's real time collaboration changed the rules

 While living in San Francisco, I was introduced to a new design program called Figma.
 The name alone was strange, filled with features that might describe online gaming more than it did a serious design tool.

-Multi-designer collaboration.
+Figma's custom multiplayer system.
 Browser-based design.
 No desktop file system.
 Comment and message inline.
 Inline prototyping.